 These cysts may develop for a number of reasons, but trauma to the skin is typically thought to be the main cause.
 When numerous, an underlying genetic disorder such as Gardner syndrome may be the cause.

-To diagnose epidermoid cysts, a physician will examine the bump and surrounding skin, as well as take a medical history.
-He or she will ask for details on how long the bump has been present and whether it has changed over time.
+To diagnose epidermoid cysts, your healthcare provider will examine the bump and surrounding skin, as well as request your medical history.
+They’ll ask for details on how long the bump has been present and whether it has changed over time.

 Healthcare providers can usually diagnose an epidermoid cyst by examination only, but sometimes an ultrasound or a referral to a dermatologist is needed to confirm the diagnosis.